-Why royalty disputes reign in mining-related commercial litigation and arbitration
+Why royalty disputes rein in mining-related commercial litigation and arbitration

 Royalty agreements for mining projects are often ripe for litigation and arbitration, as they tend to extend for long periods and may involve multiple owners over time.
 And for lawyers focused on the mining industry, disputes over royalties have become one of the most common types of cases they handle.